software-students-spring2024/3-python-package-exercise-snailman/README.md

 Return value: a string
 Generates and returns a random word from a predefined list of the 20 most common words

+###fill_blanks()
+Paramenters:
+Return value:
+Selects a random sentence and replaces a word with a blank.
+User must guess out of three options the correct answer to fill in the blank.
+They will be prompted to try again until they either get the correct answer or quit.

 ## TODO: Instructions for importation

 ## Contributing